-Annual WM 11C-PiB SUVR Percentage Change in Longitudinal Data
+Annual WM PiB SUVR % change in longitudinal data

-The estimated annual WM 11C-PiB SUVR percentage change using a linear mixed-effects model in the longitudinal data is shown in Figure 2 and Supplemental Table 1 (supplemental materials are available at http://jnm.snmjournals.org).
-Figure 2A shows annual WM 11C-PiB SUVR percentage increase in CU, MCI, and ADD.
-The annual global GM 11C-PiB SUVR showed a 1.9% increase.
-The subcortical WM area showed the highest annual percentage increase among the WM ROIs, ranging from 1.2% to 1.5%.
-The periventricular WM area showed annual increase ranging from 0.4% to 1.1%.
-The eroded subcortical WM and composite had a similar range as periventricular, having 0.9% and 0.6% annual increase, respectively.
-The corpus callosum (anterior and posterior), brain stem, and cerebellum WM annual increase ranged from 0.3% to 0.9%, with the cerebellum GM+WM showing the lowest annual increase of 0.2%.
-The slope is significantly different from 0 at the 0.05 level, if the 95% confidence interval excludes zero; therefore, all WM ROIs showed significant annual increases in SUVR percentage change.
+The estimated annual WM PiB SUVR % change using a linear mixed effects model in the longitudinal data is shown in Figure 2 and Supplemental Table 1.
+Figure 2A shows annual WM PiB SUVR % increase in CU, MCI, and ADD.
+The annual global GM PiB SUVR showed a 1.9% increase.
+The subcortical WM area showed the highest annual % increase among the WM ROIs ranging from 1.2 - 1.5%.
+The periventricular WM area showed annual increase ranging from 0.4 - 1.1%.
+The eroded subcortical WM and composite had a similar range as periventricular, having 0.9% and 0.6% annual increase respectively.
+The corpus callosum (anterior and posterior), brainstem, and cerebellum WM annual increase ranged from 0.3 - 0.9%, with cerebellum GM+WM showing the lowest annual increase of 0.2%.
+The slope is significantly different from 0 at the 0.05 level, if the 95% CI excludes zero; therefore, all WM ROIs showed significant annual increase in SUVR % change.

-Although both A- and A+ groups showed annual WM 11C-PiB SUVR percentage increase, the increase rate varied between A- and A+ for each of the ROIs (Fig. 2B).
-The A+ group showed faster annual increase for the global GM (as would be expected from the cortical amyloid accumulation signal bleed-in) and subcortical WM (likely a bleed-in effect), whereas the A- group showed faster annual increase for the periventricular WM, corpus callosum, brain stem, cerebellum WM, and eroded subcortical WM.
+While both A- and A+ groups showed annual WM PiB SUVR % increase, the increase rate varied between A- and A+ for each of the ROIs (Fig. 2B).
+The A+ group showed faster annual increase for the global GM (as would be expected from the cortical amyloid accumulation signal bleed-in) and subcortical WM (likely a bleed in effect), while the A- group showed faster annual increase for the periventricular WM, corpus callosum, brainstem, cerebellum WM and eroded subcortical WM.
 Cerebellum GM+WM showed no rate difference between A- and A+.

-Age-Dependent WM Uptake Change in Cross-Sectional CU Data
+Age-dependent WM uptake change in cross-sectional CU data

-To confirm whether the annual WM uptake increase is also observable in cross-sectional data, we selected a CU group and compared the WM 11C-PiB uptake related to age using different reference regions (Fig. 3; Supplemental Table 2).
-We confirmed an age-related increase in the periventricular WM SUVR (slope = 0.03, ρ = 0.19), subcortical WM SUVR (slope = 0.07, ρ = 0.37), and cerebellum GM+WM (slope = 0.01, ρ = 0.34) when normalized to cerebellar crus (Fig. 3A).
-Changing the reference region to cerebellum GM+WM showed a similar trend (Fig. 3B), with a trend toward a smaller slope in supratentorial WM, periventricular WM SUVR (slope = 0.02, ρ = 0.12), and subcortical WM SUVR (slope = 0.05, $\rho =$ 0.33).
-The cerebellum crus1+crus2 GM slope (slope = -0.01, $\rho = -0.31$) became slightly negative with the inclusion of the cerebellar WM in the denominator.
+To confirm whether the annual WM uptake increase is also observable in crosssectional data, we selected a CU group and compared the WM PiB uptake related to age using different reference regions (Fig. 3 and Supplemental Table 2).
+We confirmed an age-related increase in the periventricular WM SUVR (slope=0.03, rho=0.19), subcortical WM SUVR (slope = 0.07, rho = 0.37), and cerebellum GM+WM (slope=0.01, rho=0.34) when normalized to cerebellar crus (Fig. 3A).
+Changing the reference region to cerebellum GM+WM showed a similar trend (Fig. 3B) with a trend towards a smaller slope in supratentorial WM; periventricular WM SUVR (slope=0.02, rho=0.12) and subcortical WM SUVR (slope=0.05, rho=0.33).
+The cerebellum crus1+crus2 GM slope (slope=-0.01, rho=-0.31) became slightly negative with the inclusion of the cerebellar WM in the denominator.
 In addition to and separate from the SUVR, we assessed SUV with age as an alternate normalization method.
-The SUV of periventricular (slope = 0.04, ρ = 0.17), subcortical (slope = 0.07, ρ = 0.28), and cerebellum crus1 + crus2 (slope = 0.01, ρ = 0.06) regions showed slopes similar to those of SUVR normalization (Fig. 3C; Supplemental Table 2).
+The SUV of perventricular (slope=0.04, rho=0.17), subcortical (slope=0.07, rho=0.28) and cerebellum crus1+crus2 (slope=0.01, rho=0.06) regions showed similar slopes to SUVR normalization (Fig. 3C and Supplemental Table 2).
 Finally, we evaluated the cerebellar reference region atrophy effect by applying 3-compartment PVC to the cerebellar GM reference region (atrophy corrected) and confirmed the WM age trend was still present and that the slope was similar to that of the 2-compartment PVC results (atrophy uncorrected) (Supplemental Fig. 1).